MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-enable.md

 - Enter any UI entry point, like the web app **Diagnose and solve problems** tool.
 - Bring up the Change Analysis (classic) standalone tab.

-In this guide, you learn the two ways to enable Change Analysis (classic) for Functions and web app in-guest changes:
+In this guide, you learn the two ways to enable Change Analysis (classic) for functions and web app in-guest changes:

-- For one or a few Functions or web apps, [enable Change Analysis (classic) via the UI](#enable-azure-functions-and-web-app-in-guest-change-collection-via-the-change-analysis-classic-portal).
+- For one or a few functions or web apps, [enable Change Analysis (classic) via the UI](#enable-functions-and-web-app-in-guest-change-collection-via-the-change-analysis-classic-portal).
-- For a large number of web apps (for example, 50+ web apps), [enable Change Analysis (classic) by using the provided PowerShell script](#enable-change-analysis-classic-at-scale-using-powershell).
+- For a large number of web apps (for example, 50+ web apps), [enable Change Analysis (classic) by using the provided PowerShell script](#enable-change-analysis-classic-at-scale-by-using-powershell).

 > [!NOTE]
-> Slot-level enablement for Functions or web apps isn't supported at the moment.
+> Slot-level enablement for functions or web apps isn't supported at the moment.

-## Enable Functions and web app in-guest change collection via the Change Analysis (classic) portal
+## Enable functions and web app in-guest change collection via the Change Analysis (classic) portal

 For web app in-guest changes, separate enablement is required for scanning code files within a web app.
-For more information, see [Change Analysis (classic) in the Diagnose and solve problems tool](change-analysis-visualizations.md#view-changes-using-the-diagnose-and-solve-problems-tool) section.
+For more information, see [Change Analysis (classic) in the Diagnose and solve problems tool](change-analysis-visualizations.md#view-changes-by-using-the-diagnose-and-solve-problems-tool) section.

 > [!NOTE]
 > You might not immediately see web app in-guest file changes and configuration changes.
 Prepare for downtime and restart your web app to view changes within 30 minutes.
-If you still can't see changes, refer to the [troubleshooting guide](./change-analysis-troubleshoot.md#cannot-see-in-guest-changes-for-newly-enabled-web-app).
+If you still can't see changes, refer to the [troubleshooting guide](./change-analysis-troubleshoot.md#can't-see-in-guest-changes-for-newly-enabled-web-app).

-1. Go to Change Analysis (classic) UI in the portal.
+1. Go to the Change Analysis (classic) UI in the portal.

-1. Enable web app in-guest change tracking by one of two options:
+1. Enable web app in-guest change tracking by using one of two options:

-   - Select **Enable now** on the banner.
+   - On the banner, select **Enable now**.

      :::image type="content" source="./media/change-analysis/enable-changeanalysis.png" alt-text="Screenshot that shows the application change options on the banner.":::

-   - Select **Configure** on the top menu.
+   - On the top menu, select **Configure**.

      :::image type="content" source="./media/change-analysis/configure-button.png" alt-text="Screenshot that shows the application change options on the top menu.":::